OPMDG/opm-doc/probes/check_pgactivity.rst

  Critical and Warning thresholds are optional.
 They accept either a raw number or percentage for PostgreSQL 8.2 and more.
 If percentage is given, the thresholds are computed based on the "autovacuum_freeze_max_age" parameter.
- 100% means some table(s) reached the maximum age and will trigger an autovacuum freeze.
+ 100% means that some table(s) reached the maximum age and will trigger an autovacuum freeze.
 Percentage thresholds should therefore be greater than 100%.

- Even with no threshold, this service will raise a critical alert if one database has a negative age.
+ Even with no threshold, this service will raise a critical alert if a database has a negative age.

- Perfdata return the age of each database.
+ Perfdata returns the age of each database.

  This service supports both \ ``--dbexclude``\  and \ ``--dbinclude``\  parameters.

+ Required privileges: unprivileged role.